2600hz/kazoo/core/kazoo_auth/doc/multi_factor.md

 #### Overview

 Integrating Kazoo to MFA providers to secure accessing the Crossbar API endpoints.
-Users are authenticating with their usual Kazoo credentials and then will be authenticated through a second factors like a pin code recieved by text message or a phone call or a push notification.
+Users are authenticating with their usual Kazoo credentials and then will be authenticated through a second factors like a pin code received by text message or a phone call or a push notification.

 > **Caution:** Please make sure that **NTP** service is configured on Kazoo servers and that your server's time is correct!
 Otherwise MFA request would be failed or would be invalid.